 How to Configure CuteFTP

 There are many different ways you can establish a connection using CuteFTP.
 The video below will show various ways you can make a connection.
-Below the video are steps to connect through quickest method: the connection bar.

 - Enter the correct FTP username into the Username field.
-This can be the cPanel username which is also an FTP account or an FTP account which you have setup.

 - If connecting via an additional FTP account, make sure to use the full FTP username (ex: firstname.lastname@example.org).